Waziup/learning-center-content/content/en/resources/Sensor_MPU6050_Gyro/guides.md

 Finally, using the Serial.print function we can print the Roll, Pitch and Yaw values on the serial monitor and see whether the sensor works properly.

 # Further documentation
-Further documentation for this sensor is available [here](https://howtomechatronics.com/tutorials/arduino/arduino-and-mpu6050-accelerometer-and-gyroscope-tutorial/).
+For 3D visualization and further documentation for this sensor, visit [here](https://howtomechatronics.com/tutorials/arduino/arduino-and-mpu6050-accelerometer-and-gyroscope-tutorial/).